epmanu185/Maven_Market_Report/README.md

 EDA involved exploring the sales data to answer key questions, such as:
 - What is the overall sales trend?
 - Which products are top sellers?
-- What are the peak sales periods?
+- Which products brought the highest profit?
+- which product has the highest return rate?

 ### Data analysis